 Our practice offers otoplasty, which can correct protruding or deformed ears for both children and adults.
 While plastic surgery to correct prominent or misshapen ears is typically performed by age 6, adults can have surgery at any age to correct unfavorably shaped ears.
-Plastic surgeons Ram Kalus, MD and Craig Rowin, MD can give your ears normal folds and proper angles of protrusion.
+Plastic surgeons Craig Rowin, MD and Ram Kalus, MD can give your ears normal folds and proper angles of protrusion.
 Otoplasty or corrective ear surgery is generally a short, safe, and exceptionally successful procedure for improving both appearance and self-confidence.

 - What Is Otoplasty?

 Otoplasty, often referred to as ear pinning surgery, is a procedure designed to reshape or reposition one or both ears.
 For children and adults alike, the appearance of asymmetrical, enlarged, deformed, prominent, or protruding ears can be a source of great insecurity.
 Younger patients, particularly, can experience teasing and a loss of self-confidence as a result of an irregular ear appearance.
 For this reason, otoplasty is considered a very common pediatric plastic surgery procedure.
 To address your concerns, otoplasty can employ a number of techniques to modify the ear shape and/or adjust the ears’ projection from the side of the head to achieve greater facial harmony.
 The surgery can be performed on teens and adults, as well as children over the age of five.

 Potential candidates for otoplasty (boys and girls, men and women) should have fully developed ears, which typically occurs around age five.
 The surgery can benefit patients who wish to improve the look of:

 - Protruding ears